ronaldoussoren/pyobjc/pyobjc-core/Doc/intro.rst

 * `The Objective-C Programming Language`_ at `Apple`_.

-.. _`The Objective-C Programming Language`: http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/index.html
+.. _`The Objective-C Programming Language`: https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/OOP_ObjC/Introduction/Introduction.html

+   The link is not correct, but the actual document is not online at the  moment.

 Overview of the bridge